j2store/userguide/tax_configuration_for_canadian_stores.md

 This is an example setting for stores in Canada.
 For detailed information on tax, please consult an expert.

->**Note:** Current US law requires you to collect taxes where you have an interest/ongoing concern — that is, where you have physical stores, distribution centers, headquarters, and so on.
-For many online stores there is only one location.
-However, if you have stores that operate in many states or countries, or if you have revenues exceeding approximately $2M per year, we recommend that you use a third-party tax provider because there can be a considerable number of tax rules and tax zones to manage.

-**Important:** No guarantee is offered with respect to any of the information given here.
-Please contact an expert before you take any decisions about tax matters

 >**NOTE:**
 The example given below, assumes you have a store in Canada, Saskatchewan and you charge 5% GST and 5 % Saskatchewan-PST on the goods sold to customers.